rahul-verma/arjuna/docs/source/httpauto/request.rst

 One can ofcourse do it with Python string formatting.
 However, Arjuna makes it easier fpr url-encoded params, the most commonly used format.

-You can achieve this for all types of session requests.
+You can achieve this for all types of service requests.
 Following is a get example, where arbitrary key-value arguments are passed to become query parameters:

     .. code-block:: python